 Best Uses: Hiking, camping, general outdoor activity use, general day-to-day use

-The prAna Sage pants for women, are the second offering, on our best hiking pants for women, from prAna, and our top pick for best convertible hiking pants for women.
+The prAna Sage pants for women, are the second offering, on our best hiking pants for women, from prAna, and are another great pair of convertible hiking pants for women.

 They are a versatile and practical pair of pants for the trail, so whether you’re hiking through a forest wilderness, or on craggy ridges, these pants will cover your hiking needs well.

 As indicated in the name of the pants, they are convertible, so they are easily converted into shorts via the zip-off legs.
 Always nice to have the conversion into shorts option for those hotter days out on the trail.

 However, they are effectively 3 in 1 pants as they can also be rolled up into Capri style pants as well, so a lot of versatility in terms of options to utilize.